 The evaluation showed that simply providing a dedicated safe space for women to gather, share information, and learn from each other increases their self-esteem and confidence.
-The addition of women's empowerment resources, trainings, and savings cooperatives further enhanced these outcomes.
-Three quarters of women in India and Nepal reported being able to travel outside of their home alone more often because of the READ Center.
-Two thirds of women in India and Nepal and 26% of women in Bhutan now have more decision-making power in their families on matters such as health care, their children's education, spending, and family planning.
+The addition of women's empowerment programs and resources enhanced these outcomes.
+Three-quarters of women reported being able to travel outside their home alone more often because of the READ Center.
+Two-thirds of women have increased decision-making power in their homes and communities since coming to the Center, enabling them to make decisions about spending on their health, and their children's education.
+Nearly one-quarter of women surveyed reported that they have become leaders in their communities since visiting the Center.